CrowdWare/FreeBookDesigner/README.md

-# NoCodeDesigner
+# FreeBookDesigner

-A no-code application designer built on the NoCodeLib library.
+A ebook application designer built on the NoCodeLib library.

 ## Overview

-NoCodeDesigner is a desktop application that allows users to design applications without writing code.
+FreeBookDesigner is a desktop application that allows users to design applications without writing code.
 It uses the NoCodeLib library for core functionality and adds specific features for application design.

 ## Features